 - In a small bowl, mix together the tamari, brown sugar, water, cornstarch and red pepper flakes.
 Stir to dissolve the sugar and cornstarch.

 - Heat a large skillet over medium-high heat.
-Add 2-3 tablespoons coconut oil and heat until hot, carefully add 1/2 the beef in an even layer, breaking up any chunks.
+Add 2-3 tablespoons coconut oil and heat until hot.
+Shake off any excess cornstarch and carefully add 1/2 the beef in an even layer, breaking up any chunks.
 Let cook undisturbed for 4-5 minutes.
 Using tongs, flip the beef to the other side and let cook for another 2-3 minutes.
 Transfer to a plate.
 Repeat with the remaining oil and beef.

 - After transferring the second batch of cooked beef to a plate, Add a little more oil to the pan if needed and turn the heat to medium.
 Add the green onions, garlic and ginger and cook being careful not to burn for about 1-2 minutes.
 Add the sauce mixture and stir to combine.
 Bring the sauce to a simmer and let cook for 4-5 minutes until it thickens.
 Add the beef and serve immediately so the beef stays crispy.
 Serve with rice.
 Enjoy!